kendraio/kendraio-app/docs/workflow/blocks/form.rst

   }

-Nested tasks
+Nested blocks
 ------------

-You can insert or "nest" another task within a form through the use of uiSchema.
+You can insert or "nest" another block within a form through the use of uiSchema.
-First specify your nested task's position in the jsonSchema using the property key of your choice.
+First specify your nested block's position in the jsonSchema using the property key of your choice.
-Then you can define the schema's content in the form task with your chosen key, within the enclosing “uiSchema” property.
+Then you can define the schema's content in the form block with your chosen key, within the enclosing “uiSchema” property.

 The below example inserts an array of blocks into the form.
 Each block displays a simple message.